This is a quote from an interview with Leon Degrelle: "I was arrested in

 there will be hope for us all.
 But then again, I could be wrong.

-cf NSGWP
+the NSGWP

-Under his guidance the Rexists took control of local governments and newspapers
+Under his guidance the Rexists took control of local governments and

-in absentia to death as a collaborator.
-Degrelle flew to Spain in the last
+was sentenced in absentia to death as a collaborator.
+Degrelle flew to

-days of the war after fighting the Soviet advance into eastern Germany.
+Spain in the last days of the war after fighting the Soviet advance into

 the Rexist Party (Parti Rexiste), officially called Christus Rex, founded